assemblee-virtuelle/semapps/website/blog/2019-09-25-semapps-news-1.md

 #### YesWiki becomes LDP compatible

-About fifteen [YesWiki](https://yeswiki.net) contributors met near Avignon at the end of September, and one of the new features that came out of this meeting is an API system that allows you to easily add, edit or delete data via simple HTTP calls.
+About fifteen [YesWiki](https://yeswiki.net) contributors met near Avignon this autumn, and one of the new features that came out of this meeting is an API system that allows you to easily add, edit or delete data via simple HTTP calls.

 YesWiki was already semantic web compatible, with the ability to output data in JSON-LD.
 With this new breakthrough, YesWiki becomes a full-fledged LDP server.
 We hope to be able to show an example soon, when the new version of YesWiki is released.